Skip to main content

 Tailored compute

-There’s no need to modify your workload otherwise.
-Just add a label or annotation to your pods, or configure Luna to match existing labels or annotations, and Luna will be able to run them dynamically and efficiently.
+No other workload changes are required.
+Simply apply a label or annotation to your pods, or configure Luna to recognize existing ones, and Luna will dynamically and efficiently provision the appropriate infrastructure.

 Specify GPU requirements